 Cinch trap advantages

 Victor and Macabee pincher traps work, no doubt.
 I’ve killed many gophers with them.
 Nevertheless, I’ve found the Cinch trap to be superior in a number of ways, which is why I no longer use those other traps.
+(Some friends get good results with the Gophinator trap, but I’ve yet to try that one.)
 Here are the reasons I prefer the Cinch trap:

 1. Less digging: all you do is open up the gopher’s tunnel instead of excavating a giant hole in order to find the gopher’s horizontal runway